 Schools are free to spend the Pupil Premium as they see fit.
 However they will be held accountable for how they have used the additional funding to support pupils from low-income families.
 New measures will be included in the performance tables that will capture the achievement of those deprived pupils covered by the Pupil Premium.
-From September 2012, schools must publish online information about how they have used the Premium.
+From September 2012, schools must publish online information about how they have used the Premium for the previous academic year and the planned spending for the current year.
 This will ensure that parents and others are made fully aware of the attainment of pupils covered by the Premium. (www.education.gov.uk)

 PE & Sport Premium

 The goverment is spending over £450 million on improving physical education (PE) and sport in primary schools over the 3 academic years 2013 to 2014, 2014 to 2015 and 2015 to 2016.

 Schools can choose how they use the funding, for example to: